 You can also adapt various capabilities to suit your specific needs and provide a valuable customer service experience, such as text message notifications when packages are delivered and/or automatic updates on available inventory.

 Though it’s often sorted into its own category, shipping and transportation are a fundamental part of the ecommerce order fulfillment process and every fulfillment strategy.
 You considered shipping when choosing where to locate your fulfillment center, but now you need to consider the various shipping methods that are available to you.

 Since the overwhelming majority of ecommerce deliveries are home deliveries, we’ll focus on one and two-day shipping and Just-In-Time (JIT) delivery.

 A key part of any fulfillment strategy is shipping time, i.e. how long it takes for a fulfillment center to pick an item, package it up, and ship it out to the customer.
 The faster the shipping time, the happier your customers tend to be.

 However, it’s important to remember that faster shipping options are typically more expensive.
-Though, one and two day shipping can increase the likelihood of customers progressing to a checkout page, the extra cost can increase cart abandonment.
-You have to strike the right balance between speed and cost.
+Though, one and two day shipping can increase the likelihood of customers progressing to a checkout page, the extra transportation cost can increase cart abandonment.
+You have to strike the right balance between speed and cost to maximize customer orders.

 It’s best to base your shipping options on customer preference and to look for cost-effective methods to incentivize higher purchases, such as free shipping, expedited delivery, and just-in-time delivery for holidays and special occasions.

-Now that you know how to develop a fulfillment strategy it’s time to hire a fulfillment expert to help you implement it.
-Unlike traditional eCommerce fulfillment providers, Flowspace enables online retailers with the flexibility and support they need to gain a strategic advantage over their competition and ensure their customers get what they want when they want it.
+Now that you know how to develop a fulfillment strategy it’s time to hire a fulfillment expert to help with implementation and continuous improvement.
+Unlike a traditional ecommerce fulfillment company, Flowspace enables online retailers with the flexibility and support they need to gain a strategic advantage over their competition and ensure their customers get what they want when they want it.